DebianDog/doglinux/zz02debiandog64.md

 **puppy** with password **puppy**

 **Specifications:**
-Build from an absulute minimal Debian-Jessie amd64 full install.
+Built from an absolute minimal Debian-Jessie amd64 full install.
 Kernel: 3.16.0-4-amd64
 Choice of Boot Methods: porteus-boot and live-boot v3 (see for options in documentation from DebianDog - Jessie thread)
 Default WM - OpenBox.